Vanshbansal-7/CodSoft/README.md

 | Task 1 - E-Commerce Website | An online store with cart, authentication, filtering, and checkout features. |
 | Task 2 - Project Management Tool | A tool for task tracking, team collaboration, and deadline management. |

-> Note: Level 3 project hosting is optional and may be updated later.

 ---